Oakland Age Discrimination Attorneys

 Oakland Age Discrimination Table of Contents:

-The common saying goes “age is just a number.”
+The common saying goes, “Age is just a number.”
 But what happens when that number is used against you in your workplace?
 Some employers rightfully value the experience of older employees and view them as essential to the workforce.
 However, many others use stereotypes about older workers to shun them in favor of younger employees.
-Treating an employee differently based on their age is not just wrong and disrespectful, it can be illegal.
+Treating an employee differently based on their age is not just wrong and disrespectful; it can be illegal.

 Employees who are 40 years of age or older are in a protected class under federal and California law.
-Age is a protected characteristic just like race, national origin, sex, sexual orientation and disability, among others.
-This means that employers cannot decline to hire, fire, demote or take other adverse employment actions against an employee or job applicant because of their age.
+Age is a protected characteristic, just like race, national origin, sex, sexual orientation, and disability, among others.
+This means that employers cannot decline to hire, fire, demote, or take other adverse employment actions against an employee or job applicant because of their age.
 Nonetheless, age discrimination remains a harmful reality in many workplaces.

 In 2019, the median age of American employees was 42.3.
+In 2021, the median age of Oakland residents was 36.9.
 By 2024, 25 percent of the U.S. workforce is projected to be over 55.
-Almost one-fifth of employment complaints received in 2017 by the California Department of Fair Employment and Housing were for age discrimination, compared to 11 percent in 2016.

 Erlich Law Firm is dedicated to protecting the rights of employees who face age discrimination at work.
 Our knowledgeable and compassionate Oakland employment attorneys will explain your legal options.
 If your employer has violated the law by treating you differently due to your age, we are prepared to help you get compensation and put an end to the discriminatory practices.